NEOAdvancedTechnology/ST2110-20-to-PNG/README.md

  `ST2110-20-to-PNG [-r <720p|1080i>] -i <input pcap file> -o <output png file>`

- `-r` is the active video resolution  720p is 1280x720 progressive, 1080i is 1920x1080 interlaced.
+ `-r` is the active video resolution.
+720p is 1280x720 progressive, 1080i is 1920x1080 interlaced.
 Resolution is assumed to be "720p" if not specified.